Cuna de lobos

-Cuna de lobos (English: Den of Wolves) is a Mexican telenovela produced by Carlos Téllez for Televisa, broadcast by Canal de las Estrellas (now known simply as Las Estrellas).

-The series, about the struggle for power within a wealthy Mexican dynasty, was enormously popular in its native Mexico.
+Cuna de lobos (English: Den of Wolves) is a Mexican thriller telenovela created by Carlos Olmos and produced by Carlos Téllez for Televisa.
+It was originally broadcast by Canal de las Estrellas (now known simply as Las Estrellas) between 1986 and 1987.
+It focuses on the struggle for power within a wealthy Mexican pharmaceutical dynasty.
+Departing from the conventions of contemporary telenovelas, Cuna de lobos features elements of irony and murder, and it was the first Mexican telenovela broadcast in a primetime evening slot.